sparktseung/LRMoE-Paper-Demo/3-RealDataPreliminary/RealDataCleaning.md

 Based on the previous analysis, we only need to delete invalid data or outliers based on `Exposure`, `CarAge` and `DriverAge`.
 In total, there are 1324 data points deleted.
-Data cleanng based for `ClaimAmount` is deferred to the next section.
+Data cleaning based for `ClaimAmount` is deferred to the next section.

 Preliminary Analysis of Claim Amount